-Japan: Mixed signals has been added to your bookmarks.
+Japan: Mixed signals has been saved

 Japan’s economy has rebounded in recent times, buoyed in part by improved exports and global growth.
 However, a recent strengthening of the yen could spell some uncertainty in the short term.
 In the long term, the outcome of the planned increase in the national sales tax could rewrite the country’s growth story.